 And it gives companies more clarity on how to deal with personal information and data.

-The GDPR will change the internet dramatically.
-Consumers will experience a significant difference in their user experience because, according to the law, publishers and advertisers have to change their (online) data process.
-At Faktor, we believe we can give consumers control over their online data, while enabling publishers and advertisers to thrive.
+The GDPR will change the internet drastically.
+Consumers will experience a significant difference in their user experience, because according to the law, companies have to change their (online) data processes.
+At Faktor, we believe we can give consumers control over their online data, while still enabling publishers and advertisers to thrive.

 The GDPR rules are relevant for all personal data which can identify a person.
 The definition of what qualifies as ‘personal data’ has been expanded to include a wider range of personal identifiers, including unique identifiers like cookies and advertising IDs.
 The GDPR also strengthens the conditions of consent, which will have a significant impact on online advertising.

 Today, consumers accept cookie messages by simply clicking ‘ok’ to a text that they probably didn’t read.
 After May 25th, 2018, this process will change.
-Companies need to ask for permission and that also involves processers.
-Each technology platform, media agency and advertiser needs to ask for permission, which means a lot of consent.
+Companies need to ask for permission and that also involves processors.
+Each technology platform, media agency and advertiser using personal data for advertising and profiling, needs to ask for permission.
+This will translate into people having to give their informed and explicit consent for a wide variety of purposes.
 For most companies and websites, it will be quite difficult to manage this in a consumer-friendly way.
+Therefore Faktor built a Privacy Manager.